Good day there, people who want to learn how to deadlift!

-Having your arms straight when performing the proper deadlift form is the proper way to reinforce a good technique because you don’t want them involved in the movement.
+Having your arms straight when performing the proper deadlift form is the best way to reinforce a good technique.
+You don’t want your arms to get involved in the movement.

-Not only keeping your arms bent will put unnecessary stress on your elbows and biceps but they will also increase the distance the bar has to travel until the lockout so what you are effectively doing is to create additional movement required for the bar to get in the locking position along with potential dangers for your elbows and biceps.
+Not only keeping your arms bent will put unnecessary stress on your elbows and biceps, but doing so will also increase the distance the bar has to travel until the lockout.
+This means you are creating additional movement required for the bar to get in the locking position.
+You will also risk your elbows and biceps health.

 Bouncing The Weight

-Many people like to bounce the weight off the floor when doing deadlifts and this is wrong because you are not effectively training your starting strength.
+Many people like to bounce the weight off the floor when doing deadlifts.
+This is wrong because you are not effectively training your starting strength.

 Breathing The Right Way

-We don’t want to lose our abdominal support for the spine when all the weight is up in the air.
-We want to restart our valsalva maneuver when the weight is safely down on the floor without any danger of hurting our back.
+Don’t lose the abdominal support for the spine when all the weight is up in the air.
+Restart the valsalva maneuver when the weight is safely down on the floor without any danger of hurting our back.

-- Take a big breath when starting the movement (use the valsalva maneuver)
+- Take a big breath when you start the movement (use the valsalva maneuver)

-- Take the weight up and down (keep the breath in)
+- Pull the weight up and lower it down controlled (keep the breath in)

 - Exhale when the weight is on the floor